-The authorized number of Directors of the Company presently is fixed at 13, with the Board of Directors divided into three Classes.
-Currently, Class I has five Directors and each of Class II and Class III has four Directors.
+The authorized number of Directors of the Company presently is fixed at 12, with the Board of Directors divided into three Classes.
+Currently, each of Class I, Class II and Class III has four Directors.
 The term of office of one Class of Directors expires each year, and at each Annual Meeting of Stockholders the successors to the Directors of the Class whose term is expiring at that time are elected to hold office for a term of three years.

-David A. Daberko, a Director in Class I, will retire as a Director effective as of the expiration of his term at this year's Annual Meeting and after 15 years of service on the Board of Directors.
-Upon Mr. Daberko's retirement, the authorized number of Directors of the Company will be fixed at twelve.
+Julie A. Lagacy, a Director in Class III, will retire as a Director effective as of the expiration of her term at this year's Annual Meeting and after six years of service on the Board of Directors.
+Upon Ms. Lagacy's retirement, the authorized number of Directors of the Company will be fixed at eleven.

-The term of office of the persons elected Directors in Class I at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2025.
-Each Director in Class I will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
-The Board of Directors' nominees for election as Directors in Class I are Kirkland B. Andrews, Ellen M. Pawlikowski, Frank C. Sullivan and Elizabeth F. Whited.
-Gen. Pawlikowski, Ms. Whited and Messrs.
-Andrews and Frank C. Sullivan currently serve as Directors in Class I.
+The term of office of the persons elected Directors in Class III at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2026.
+Each Director in Class III will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
+The Board of Directors' nominees for election as Directors in Class III are Robert A. Livingston, Frederick R. Nance and William B. Summers, Jr.

+Messrs.
+Livingston, Nance and Summers currently serve as Directors in Class III.